Academic Planning and Progress

 - An extended hour schedule that operates during the week of final examinations.

-The Mathematical Sciences Learning Center provides support to UIC students studying mathematics at any level of the curriculum.
-The center is staffed by undergraduate peer tutors and by graduate students throughout the day.
-Help is provided on a walk-in basis by organizing students into impromptu small-group sessions working on a particular course.
-All UIC students are welcome to drop by the center and work on their math homework.
+The Mathematical Sciences Learning Center offers a comprehensive program of support services to UIC students studying mathematics at any level of the curriculum.
+The center is staffed by undergraduate peer tutors, graduate student teaching assistants, and math faculty from 8 a.m. to 6 p.m.
+Monday through Fridays throughout each term of the academic year.
+Help is provided on a walk-in basis via impromptu small-group or one-on-one sessions per course.
+All UIC students are welcome and encouraged to visit the center and work on their math homework.

-The center is equipped with comfortable seating, excellent blackboards, a wireless network, and offers laptop computers for checkout and use in the center.
+The center is equipped with tables and chairs for group work, blackboards, a wireless network and laptop computers to access online homework, and printing services.

 The goal of the Native American Support Program is to maintain the enrollment of Native American students at UIC.
 To realize this goal, NASP concentrates on the retention and graduation of Native American students.